Customer Experience Trends: Using Virtual Queue Solutions to Increase Customer Loyalty

 According to the same Super Office report, 86% of customers are willing to pay more if it means a better customer experience.
 Super Office also references data that show companies that earn $1 billion annually can expect to earn, on average, an additional $700 million within three years of investing in the customer experience.

-A queue management solution is a software that enables businesses to create virtual lineups customers can enter from anywhere.
+Queue solutions software enables businesses to create virtual lineups customers can enter from anywhere.
 While in the line management system, customers can monitor the actual wait time and enter the establishment when their appointment has arrived.
 This tool is highly useful for appointment-based businesses or any industry trying to create an omnichannel customer experience.

-The impact the QLess customer journey management platform has is pronounced.
+The impact the QLess queue solutions and management platform has is pronounced.
 The platform has been found to boost customer satisfaction and loyalty by up to 99%.
 It is software intended to give customers back their freedom and mobility and eliminate the need for in-person waits.
 It has an array of other features that combine to serve as an all-in-one customer journey management software.

 Wait Times and a Stalled Customer Journey

 Many things can derail a previously positive customer experience.
 One of the biggest is a long and uncomfortable wait.
 In no context is a long wait time something people enjoy, but it can often feel all the more agitating when that wait is done in a crowded store or waiting room.
 Most enterprises accept long wait times as a natural part of business, but customers don’t feel the same.
-The average customer is not happy with long waits and is willing to show businesses their unhappiness.
+The average customer is not happy with long waits and is willing to support businesses with better queue solutions versus ones without it.

 According to a survey by QLess of 250 Americans aged 25 and up, wait times are a significant concern for customers.
 60% of surveyants responded that they abandoned a purchase due to a long wait time and never returned or went elsewhere.
 In the same survey, 69% of respondents answered that they’d patronize a competitor’s business if it had notably shorter wait times.